tang0226/fracture/README.md

 * Use Alt + click to view a point's corresponding Juila set or to switch back to the original image
 * Smooth coloring
 * Downloadable images
-* Custom palettes
+* Custom gradients
 * More features and fractals coming!

 ## Code / features todo list:
 * Add more toolbar options:
   * Image quality:
     * Anti-aliasing
-    * More color options (aka premade palettes / coloring functions)
+    * More color options (aka premade gradients / coloring functions)
 * Add new fractals:
   * Rational maps
   * Phoenix fractal (feedback from previous iterations)